zoltanszekely21/JPMorgan-Virtual-Experience-2021/README.md

-# JPMorgan-Virtual-Internship-2021
+# JPMorgan-Virtual-Experience-2021
 Repository containing various tasks for JP Morgan Chase & Co.
-Software Engineering Virtual Internship 2021
+Software Engineering Virtual Experience 2021

 Started in Aug.
 2020 but got around finishing it in Nov.
 2021 due to scheduling issues.